Odean Pope: Biography

-He played briefly in the 1960s with Jimmy McGriff, and late in the 1960s he began working with Max Roach, including on tours of Europe in 1967-68.
-He was a member of Philadelphia group Catalyst in the early and mid-1970s, and assembled the Saxophone Choir, which consists of nine saxophones and a rhythm section (piano, bass and drums), in 1977.
+He played briefly in the 1960s with Jimmy McGriff, and late in the 1960s, he began working with Max Roach, including on tours of Europe in 1967–68.
+He was a member of Philadelphia group Catalyst in the early and mid-1970s, and assembled the Saxophone Choir, consisting of nine saxophones and a rhythm section (piano, bass, and drums), in 1977.
 He became a regular member of Roach's quartet in 1979 and recorded extensively with him, in addition to numerous releases as a leader.

 Pope founded the jazz studies program at Settlement Music School and offers master classes within the School District of Philadelphia.
-He was a 1992 Pew Fellow and in 2018 was awarded a Pew Center Project grant to create Sounds of the Circle, an evening-length suite reflecting the distinctive sound of North Philadelphia and the mid-20th-century innovators who shaped the city's jazz legacy.
-He has received awards and fellowships from The Rockefeller Foundation, North Sea Jazz Festival, and the Afro-American Historical and Genealogical Society, and was honored with the Living Legacy Jazz Award from Mid Atlantic Arts Foundation in 2017.
+He was a 1992 Pew Fellow and, in 2018, was awarded a Pew Center Project grant to create Sounds of the Circle, an evening-length suite reflecting the distinctive sound of North Philadelphia and the mid-20th-century innovators who shaped the city's jazz legacy.
+He has received awards and fellowships from the Rockefeller Foundation, North Sea Jazz Festival, and the Afro-American Historical and Genealogical Society, and was honored with the Living Legacy Jazz Award from the Mid Atlantic Arts Foundation in 2017.

 Pope has publicly spoken about his bipolar disorder, which he has had for over 30 years.

 Pope was quoted in 2001 as saying, "Every time I pick that horn up there's always something that I discover I can do differently if I really seek.
 If you were on planet Earth for, like, 2 billion years, I feel as though there's always something new that you can find to do.
 There's no end."